 My dragon is the mother and only she is in control of her own fire and certainly doesn’t take orders to unleash it.
 From a personal perspective I relate to that loose cannon pregnancy vibe.
 I wanted to conjure an actual dragon mother for the reader and that feeling (I certainly experienced) when pregnant women are pushed just that bit too far and a powerful, unexplainable force churns deep within the womb and any naysaying fckwit in our bellysphere are in danger of a singeing from the fiery maternal tongue sword.
 You know.

 Charred civilians aside, this actually did come from a peaceful place.
 My writers group was knee deep in our Fantasy anthology, so inspiration was in the air and I wanted to filter that into a very reality heavy book.
 It was really birthed from good old fantasy cliches and it doesn’t get more cliched than bloody dragons.

 All was fine and dandy until the MoD herself flipping flame balled Kings Landing and my girl power one liner flopped on the floor like a bag full of slugs.

-I could hear 19 million naysayers (the ones my dragon would have probably burnt to a crisp) crying “Charlatan!
-Thief!” from their keyboarded towers.
-Instant troll-fearing-goo-puddle-melting for insignificant and anonymous me-me.
+I could hear 19 million naysayers crying “Charlatan!
+Thief!” from their keyboarded towers and instant troll-fearing-goo-puddle-melting for insignificant and anonymous me-me.
 No thank you.